ngneat/until-destroy/README.md

       .subscribe(val => console.log(val));
   }

-  // If you work with AOT this method must be present, even if empty!
+  // This method must be present, even if empty!
   // Otherwise 'ng build --prod' will optimize away any calls to ngOnDestroy,
-  // even if the method is added by the @TakeUntilDestroy decorator ngOnDestroy() {
+  // even if the method is added by the untilDestroyed opertator ngOnDestroy() {
-    // You can also do whatever you need here

   }
 }
 ```